Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Correct Answer: B Section: (none)

-Explanation:

-Scenario:

-Requirements

-*-> The sales team must use Dynamics 365 Sales to correspond with prospects more quickly and efficiently than currently.

-Sales Cycle Enablement

-To achieve the company's objectives, Fabrikam intends to implement the following strategies to enhance the sales cycle:

-Ensure that sales managers can access unanswered correspondence from prospects and intervene as appropriate.

-Have the sales executives use Dynamics 365 Sales to track interactions for open opportunities and send follow-up communications to prospects

----

 In Dynamics 365 Sales, the Copilot email assist feature acts as a powerful accelerator for handling prospects by automating the most time-consuming parts of communication.

 Here is how it helps you move faster and more efficiently: